nikkijuk/bmi-calculator-app/README.md

 There might be different person in role of translator, or developer can do translations in addition to programming.
 In long run separating these roles is vital, but during this experiment I was doing both sides.

-After some setup tasks and checking that needed dependencies are at place one one can test roundtrip of upload arb files - change localizations - download arb files - generate code for localization - use localizations from flutter app.
+After some setup tasks and checking that needed dependencies are at place it is possible to use roundtrip of (1) upload arb files - (2) change localizations - (3) download arb files - (4) generate code for localization - (5) use localizations from flutter app.

 When ARB files are downloaded from Localizely [Flutter_intl plugin](https://plugins.jetbrains.com/plugin/13666-flutter-intl) generates needed code to access localized keys.
 Code shouldn't be changed by developer as next roundtrip overwrites generated files.